ucsb-cs9/s25/_lab/lab08.md

 All apartment listings will be managed by a Binary Search Tree (BST) where nodes are sorted first by location in ascending order (lexicographical order), then by size.
 Within each node with the same location/size, `Apartment` objects will be grouped in a Python List based on their **order of insertion**.

 To manage the apartments for this lab, define `Apartment`, `ApartmentListingNode` and `ApartmentListing` classes that organize the Apartments in a BST data structure.
-Apartments with the same location/size will be located in the **same node**, and appended to a list based on their insertion order.
+Apartments with the same location/size will be located in the **same node**, and **appended** to a list based on their insertion order.

 You will also need to write pytests in `testFile.py` verifying that your code works correctly.
 This lab writeup will provide some test cases for clarity, but the Gradescope autograder will run different tests than what is shown here.

-_Use the visualization functions provided at the end of the writeup to help debug what the code is doing at every step._
+✨ _Use the visualization functions provided at the end of the writeup to help debug what the code is doing at every step._ ✨

 # Applications in Cybersecurity